Does Blue Cross Blue Shield Insurance Cover Heroin or Drug Rehab?

 When seeking the right treatment provider, it’s important to understand your specific plan coverage so you know what your financial obligation will be.
 This will help you navigate what treatment centers are covered by your insurance plan so that you can make a well-informed decision.

 Insurance benefits are packaged to meet your health needs whenever and wherever you may need them.
 Most insurance plans require that you check your benefits first before accessing treatment.
 Exceptions usually apply in emergencies and most insurance providers waive this requirement in that situation; however, it must be a true emergency so be aware of your plan’s authorization process.

 American Addiction Centers help people gain access to treatment and are here to help you right from the start.
 Our expertise in working with various insurance plans makes assisting you at this critical time one less thing to worry about.

 American Addiction Centers has a large network of insurance plans we contract with.
 This enables us to verify your insurance coverage quickly so you don’t have to worry or deal with this on your own.6 We understand that seeking help for addiction is difficult and that getting you the help you need is urgent.
 We are committed to helping you through the process.

 You can even check your health benefits now to see immediately if American Addiction Centers is in your network.
 If we’re not in-network, we will help you find a treatment center that is.

-Don’t wait, call our helpline today at 1-888-851-2649 Who Answers? to speak with our admission navigators who can check your benefits while you’re on the phone, it only takes a few minutes.
+Don’t wait, call our helpline today at [phone] to speak with our admission navigators who can check your benefits while you’re on the phone, it only takes a few minutes.

 Let’s verify your coverage for treatment at an American Addiction Centers location.
 Your information is always confidential.